-Industrial Economics is a very interesting field.
+Industrial Economics and International Trade are very interesting fields.
 Technical, yes, but full of important insights on competition and economic behavior.

 Tacit Collusion under Imperfect Monitoring in the Canadian Manufacturing Industry – Applied Economics (2015)